 If the bank that issued the check has a local branch near you, stop in and let the teller know you want to cash the check.
 You'll generally need to present two forms of identification, including a driver's license or state-issued identification card.
 Depending on the bank, there may be fees for non-customers.
 These may range from a flat rate fee to a percentage of the check.
-For example, TD Bank charges $5 to cash checks for non-account holders.
-Regions Bank charges 1 percent of the check amount, up to a maximum of $20.
+For example, TD Bank charges $7 to cash checks for non-account holders.
+Regions Bank charges 1 percent of the check amount for any check over $10 with a maximum charge of $20.
 Capital One, Citibank and SunTrust offer the service for free.

 Retail and Convenience Stores